 These assumptions imply relatively smooth market developments while in reality markets tend to be much more volatile.
 Therefore, the outlook is not a forecast.
 More precisely, the projections correspond to the average trend agricultural markets are expected to follow in a given macroeconomic environment were policies to remain unchanged.

-This analysis is based on information available at the end of September 2017 for agricultural production and on an agro-economic model used by the European Commission.
+This analysis is based on information available at the end of September 2018 for agricultural production and on an agro-economic model used by the European Commission.
 It is accompanied by an uncertainty analysis quantifying potential variations of the results, stemming in particular from fluctuations in the macroeconomic environment and yields of the main crops.
-Specific scenarios are also developed for climate extreme events in the EU, Indian skimmed milk powder exports and an EU avian influenza outbreak.
+Specific scenarios are also envisaged for trade disputes, development of protein crops and food waste.

 This European Commission publication is a joint effort between the Directorate-General for Agriculture and Rural Development and the Joint Research Centre.
 Responsibility for the content rests with the Directorate-General for Agriculture and Rural Development.
 While every effort is made to provide a robust agricultural market and income outlook, strong uncertainties remain – hence the importance given to the uncertainty analysis.
 This publication does not necessarily reflect the official opinion of the European Commission.